Bo-Shurikenjutsu

 5_28_2009 10_31 PM_0001

-Let me just finish by saying, I am no master at throwing the shuriken!!
-However, I love throwing the shuriken!
+Let me just finish by saying, I am no master at throwing the Shuriken.
+However, I love throwing the Shuriken!

-Most of the points I have noted are a result of my perosnal experiences.
+Most of the points I have noted are a result of my personal experiences.
+I miss the mark many times, but I pick the shuriken up and learn about my attitude when walking back from each throw.
 Have fun, and allow yourself to get frustrated with your own inabilities and perservere.
-This is Ninpo Ikkan.
-Keep going and learn to enjoy the experiences that throwing spikes can give you.

 Happy throwing!